Last updated: 1/16/2026

 Cutting-edge WFM software offers a variety of features, which in many cases, are hosted in the cloud and have a high level of security and data backup.
 These functions typically include:

-Managers may be able to quickly access time off balances and compare their absence data with industry benchmarks.
-In addition, WFM software generally makes it easier to track extended leave requests, including those granted under the Family Medical Leave Act (FMLA).
+Managers may be able to quickly access paid time off balances (PTO) and compare their absence data with industry benchmarks.
+In addition, WFM software generally makes it easier to track and manage extended leave case requests, including those granted under the Family Medical Leave Act (FMLA). -

-Built-in dashboards provide real-time visibility into scheduling and attendance data so that managers can address potential issues before they become problems.
-They can also run reports on key indicators to see how their workforce is performing over a period of time.
+Preconfigured dashboards provide real-time visibility into scheduling and attendance data so that managers can address potential issues before they become problems.
+They can also run reports on key indicators to see how their workforce is performing over a period of time. -

 WFM software that’s compatible with mobile devices allows managers to fill open shifts or make replacements almost instantaneously.
 When someone calls out, for instance, employers may use a smart phone or tablet to quickly search for available employees and ensure that coverage is optimal.